-In this paper, we use the $\mathbf{SC^3}$ loop of the ``mother-daughter structure” to finish the control-type task in unmanned space exploration.
-In the literature, few studies have investigated the $\mathbf{SC}^3$ loop from a systematic perspective.
-The communication researchers mostly took the communication link as the investigated objective and addressed the communication challenges in deep space.
-While improving communication performance is crucial for unmanned space exploration, separating the communication process from the $\mathbf{SC^3}$ loop is not the optimal choice.
-It overlooks the communication impact on the overall functioning of the $\mathbf{SC^3}$ loop.
-On the other hand, researchers in control have been studying the whole $\mathbf{SC^3}$ loop for a long time.
-Specifically, in the domain of the networked control system (NCS), where sensors, controllers, and actuators are interconnected via a shared network, it has been observed that communication imperfections can have adverse effects on closed-loop control.
-Related studies have paid particular attention to unveiling the fundamental relationships between communication and control.
-Building upon these results, many optimization schemes were proposed to adapt the communication strategies to closed-loop control.
-In the following, we review related studies of DSC and NCS.
+In the literature, few studies have investigated space communication from the perspective of the $\mathbf{SC}^3$ loop.
+Communication researchers mostly took the communication link as the investigated objective and addressed the unique challenges in DSC \cite{f50}.
+While improving communication performance is crucial for space exploration, separating the communication process from the $\mathbf{SC^3}$ loop might not be optimal.
+This approach overlooks the communication impact on the overall functioning of the $\mathbf{SC^3}$ loop.
+In contrast, researchers in control have studied the whole $\mathbf{SC^3}$ loop.
+Specifically, in the wireless control system (WCS) \cite{f29,f30,f31}, which is a type of distributed internet of things (IoT) system where sensors, controllers, and actuators are interconnected via a wireless network, communication researchers began to take the $\mathbf{SC^3}$ loop as the research objective and proposed the control-aware scheme.
+In the following, we review related studies of DSC and WCS.